Analysis Data Reviewer’s Guide

 renv::init()

-The function will prompt you to make a choice due to the lockfile being present.
 Enter 1 in the console to choose Restore the project from the lockfile.

-1. To install the packages managed by renv, run the following command in the R console:
+1. If packages are not installed from the Restore the project from the lockfile step, then run the following command in the R console:

 renv::restore(prompt = FALSE)